jsierles/jsierles.github.io/_posts/2015-04-29-simpler-reactnative-dev-with-katon.markdown

 date:   2015-04-29 10:59:37
 categories: reactnative
 ---
-**Learn how to automate the React Native web packager for developing multiple React Native applications on from simulators and devices.**
+**Setup your React Native projects to run their packagers without port conflicts, for the simulator and devices, without having to change code when your IP address changes.**

 For Ruby web development, we have [pow][pow], for working on mulitple apps painlessly.
 In short, it employs fake local domains to route HTTP requests to your application.
 But it's Ruby-only.